Second-year law or final-year non-law students

 Final-year law or conversion-year students

 - Join an Inn of Court and find out what help it can offer.

 - Research BPTC institutions using the TARGETjobs Law paper publication and the TARGETpostgrad website.

 - Attend the TARGETjobs National Pupillage Fair and get your copy of the new TARGETjobs Law Pupillages Handbook.

 - Make scholarship applications for the BPTC.

-- Apply for the BPTC online at www.barsas.com from November 2018 to January 2019.
-Offers are made from March 2019.
+- Apply for the BPTC online via your chosen course provider from November 2019 to January 2020.
+Please note that the BPTC may be referred to by other names from the 2020 intake.
+Offers are made from March 2020.

 - Make sure you’ve got your financial situation in order.

 - Check the system for obtaining the certificate of completion of the academic stage of training.